jahwag/ClaudeSync/useful-prompts.md

 ### Implement Masterplan
 ```
 I want to implement what is described in `master-plan.md`.
 What are next steps in implementing the master plan?
-Give me a high-level overview first.
+Give me a high-level overview first. (do not include detailled code)
 ```
 **Purpose**: Breaks down a comprehensive plan into actionable steps, and implement them step-by-step.